michaelnordmeyer/jekyll-theme-emojification/index.md

 ## Special Cases

-The color grey has only a single foreground color and links colored in a two-tone style, which was derived from the appearance of Apple’s interpretation of Unicode’s [“teacup without handle”](https://emojipedia.org/teacup-without-handle#designs).
+The color grey has only a single foreground color and links are colored in a two-tone style, which was derived from the appearance of Apple’s interpretation of Unicode’s [“teacup without handle”](https://emojipedia.org/teacup-without-handle#designs).
 Visited links are less saturated.
 The contrast is not great, though.

 I run the grey theme on [my home page](https://michaelnordmeyer.com/).